mokolnd/hello-world/README.md

 Hi,

-And I am learning more about html and css.
+I am learning more about html and css.